 God is so good!
 I am amazed that I can stay at home with my children, and earn money writing and encouraging other moms in their money saving journey.

 Blogging Lessons Learned:

 Blogging is not easy nor is it a get quick rich overnight job.
 Those stories of bloggers who are making 6 figure salaries within months should be treated as an exception to the rule.
 Blogging is a lot of hard work but I love it.

-My goal has always been to make enough of an income that when Nathan enters Kindergarten (in two more years!), I would not have to return to teaching.
+My goal has always been to make enough of an income that when my youngest (I have 4 kids now) enters Kindergarten (in two more years!), I would not have to return to teaching.
 As much as I loved my decade in the classroom, I love being home with my children more.
 Blogging allows me to do that.

 I have not grown as quick as some bloggers.
 It is very easy for me to get caught in the comparison game to other bloggers.
 But I am not recommending expensive affiliate products or selling courses that cost $200.
 I do sell my customized Biblical children’s books but that is as expensive as it gets for me.
 So, while I might wish my income would increase faster, I’m okay with my slow and steady growth.
 I am still growing and have so much room for potential growth (and income) ahead of me!

 Plus, I am not working 40 hours a week on my blog.
 My kids come first so I am working in the margins of our day on this blog.
-Right now, I have a 3.5 year, an 18 month old, and I am pregnant with our third baby.
+Right now, I have a 9, 7, 5 and 3 year old.
 Life as a mom of little ones is exhausting so I blog whenever I can.
 I try to work during nap times and on Saturday mornings when my husband is home with the kids.
-On an average week, I spend around 10 hours doing various blog work.
+On an average week, I spend around 20 hours doing various blog work.

 If you are interested in blogging, I am here to tell you to go for it!
 If you like writing and are not afraid of hard work, blogging is a great way to connect with others.
 And yes, you can monetize your blog along the way!